 Are you a parent looking for a smaller sized left handed guitar for your child to begin learning on?
-This article is for you!
-This guide will be split into two parts – this first article will discuss ½ sized left handed guitar options and the second article will look at ¾ sized options.
+This article is aimed at you!
+We’ll split it up into two parts – this first article will discuss half sized left handed guitar options and the second post will look at ¾ sized options.

 Popular ½ Sized Left Handed Acoustic Guitars

 The choice here is pretty straightforward!
 If you’re after a steel string acoustic, simply pick up an Oscar Schmidt OGHS in your choice of either natural or black.
 The Oscar Schmidt range of guitars is produced by Washburn, so you know you’re getting a quality instrument with one of these.
 These two are definitely LeftyFretz reader favorites judging from the lovely emails I get from happy owners.